scramjetorg/transform-hub/docs/host/classes/Host.md

 ▸ **getSequenceInstances**(`sequenceId`): `GetSequenceInstancesResponse`

-Returns list of all instances of given sequence.
+Returns list of all Instances of given Sequence.

 #### Parameters